veeraveeraveera/ruby_kafka_retry/README.md

 # RubyKafkaRetry

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/ruby_kafka_retry`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 The `ruby_kafka_retry` gem provides a mechanism to handle message retries and dead-letter queue (DLQ) functionality in Ruby applications using Kafka.
 It ensures messages are retried with an increasing delay before being sent to a DLQ.

 ## Installation